mtungle/jekyll-now/about.md

 ### More Information

-A well trained mathematician/programmer is looking for new opportunities in data analyst field.
+I am a well trained mathematician/programmer who is looking for new opportunities in data analyst field.

 I am also an experienced research assistant with a demonstrated publication record in the Intelligent Transport Systems field.
 I worked as a research assistant at Swinburne University, improving network performance and users' experience by utilizing advanced techniques in modelling, optimization, and using a wide range of programming languages and analytical tools.